-My Mimosa Granita Cocktail is one of the most perfect, unique Mother’s Day drinks!
-Refreshing frozen Mimosas can be sipped or eaten with a spoon, and they’re absolutely lovely as part of a brunch menu.
+Mother’s Day Mimosa Granitas are one of the most lovely and unique Mother’s Day drinks!
+Refreshing frozen Mimosas can be sipped or eaten with a spoon, and they’re absolutely lovely as part of a Mother’s Day brunch menu.
 Here’s what I want for Mother’s Day . . .

 - Number one is a given — to be with my mom and to be with my boys.
 All together would be the best, though I’ll happy have them all in any order, too.